 - Depending on the case, this procedure can be performed surgically or non-surgically.
 To ensure that the patient is as comfortable as possible, your holistic dentist will use a mild anesthesia during tooth extraction.

-If you’re looking for a regular dental exam and teeth cleaning or you’re interested in any of our other exceptional general treatments, we encourage you to schedule an appointment with your holistic dentist.
+If you’re looking for a regular dental exam and teeth cleaning or you’re interested in any of our other exceptional general treatments, we encourage you to schedule an appointment.
 To do so, you can give us a call at (619) 464-2801 or you can fill out our online appointment request form.
 We can’t wait to see you and give you a healthier smile!